JuliaPlots/PlotDocs.jl/docs/src/basics.md

 plot([sin,cos], 0:0.1:π)                  # 2 series, sin.(x) and cos.(x)
 plot([sin,cos], 0, π)                     # sin and cos on the range [0, π]
 plot(1:10, Any[rand(10), sin])            # 2 series: rand(10) and map(sin,x)
-plot(dataset("Ecdat", "Airline"), :Cost)  # the :Cost column from a DataFrame... must import StatPlots
+plot(dataset("Ecdat", "Airline"), :Cost)  # the :Cost column from a DataFrame... must import StatsPlots
 ```

 [Keyword arguments](@ref attributes) allow for customization of the plot, subplots, axes, and series.
 They follow consistent rules as much as possible, and you'll avoid common pitfalls if you read this section carefully: